psychemedia/island-storynotes/three-little-pigs.md

 ' Never mind ! ' he cried angrily as he went off, ' I'll catch yon another day, see if I don't, and won't I grind your bones to powder when I have got you in my den 1 ' and he snarled fiercely and showed his teeth.

 Next day Blacky had to go into the neighbouring town to do some marketing and to buy a big kettle.
 As he was walking home with it slung over his shoulder, he heard a sound of steps stealthily creeping after him.
 For a moment his heart stood still with fear, and then a happy thought came to him.
 He had just reached the top of a hill, and could see his own little house nestling at the foot of it among the trees.
 In a moment he had snatched the lid off the kettle and had jumped in himself.
 Coiling himself round he lay quite snug in the bottom of the kettle, while with his fore-leg he managed to put the lid on, so that he was entirely hidden.
-With a little kick from the inside he started the kettle oflEi and down the hill it rolled fall tilt ; and when the fox came up, all that he saw was a large black kettle spinning over the ground at a great pace.
+With a little kick from the inside he started the kettle off and down the hill it rolled full tilt ; and when the fox came up, all that he saw was a large black kettle spinning over the ground at a great pace.
 Very much disappointed, he was just going to turn away, when he saw the kettle stop close to the little brick house, and in a moment later' Blacky jumped out of it and escaped with the kettle into the house, when he barred and bolted the door, and put the shutter up over the window.

 ' Oho ! ' exclaimed the fox to himself, ' you think you will escape me that way, do you ?
 We shall soon see about that, my friend,' and very quietly and stealthily he prowled round the house looking for some way to climb on to the roof.

 In the meantime Blacky had filled the kettle with water, and having put it on the fire, sat down quietly waiting for it to boil.
-Just as the kettle was beginning to sing, and steam to come out of the spout, he heard a sound like a soft, muffled step, patter, patter, patter overhead, and the next moment the fox's head and fore-paws were seen coming down the chinmey.
+Just as the kettle was beginning to sing, and steam to come out of the spout, he heard a sound like a soft, muffled step, patter, patter, patter overhead, and the next moment the fox's head and fore-paws were seen coming down the chimney.
 But Blacky very wisely had not put the lid on the kettle, and, with a yelp of pain, the fox fell into the boiling water, and before he could escape, Blacky had popped the lid on, and the fox was scalded to death.

 As soon as he was sure that their wicked enemy was really dead, and could do them no further harm.
 Blacky started off to rescue Browny and Whitey.
-As he approached the den he heard piteous grimts and squeals from his poor little brother and sister who lived in constant terror of the fox killing and eating them.
+As he approached the den he heard piteous grunts and squeals from his poor little brother and sister who lived in constant terror of the fox killing and eating them.
 But when they saw Blacky appear at the entrance to the den their joy knew no bounds.
 He quickly found a sharp stone and cut the cords by which they were tied to a stake in the ground, and then all three started off together for Blacky' s house, where they lived happily ever after ; and Browny quite gave up rolling in the mud, and Whitey ceased to be greedy, for they never forgot how nearly these faults had brought them to an untimely end.

 ```